How To Paint American Flag Sky

 11. Use a 5/8″ Flat Dry Brush to paint white stripes across the sky.

 This next step requires using the dry brush technique.
 Dry brushing is super easy but if you don’t feel confident about it yet, test it out on a separate paper first.
 Basically get a very clean and very dry brush.
 Wipe the brush on a paper towel to ensure it is dry.
-Dip it in white and paint one stroke across the sky.
+Dip it in white and paint one stroke across the sky (but leave a gap at the top for a red stripe).
 You can go over the stroke if necessary but the blue below must still be showing through.
 I did three lines down and then did two lines all the way across.
-Also note that red is “technically” supposed to be the first stripe in the US flag so leave a space for red at the top if you want your flag to start with red.

 12. Repeat the dry brush with cadmium red medium and paint red stripes.

 I did NOT rinse the white off my brush.
 Why?
 Because I wanted that white to be bright against the dark blue and so the red mixed with the white a bit.
 If you find there is too much white on the brush, you can wipe it off with a paper towel.
 Do another dry brush technique with the red.
 I painted two stripes down and then three more stripes all the way across as pictured below.
-ALSO I wasn’t thinking about this when I painted but red is supposed to be the first stripe color at the top.
-You can paint a little slither of red above the white or just copy what I did!
+ALSO don’t forget the red stripe at the top like I forgot!

 13. Paint the tree line silhouette.